TheLime0/ML-CPE116710400064-7/ML-02_Data Processing/README.md

 # 🍔 Food Vitamins, Minerals, Macronutrient
-# Food Dataset – Data Exploration, Visualization, Cleaning & Feature Engineering
+# 🍔 Food Vitamins, Minerals, Macronutrient Dataset – Data Exploration, Visualization, Cleaning & Feature Engineering

-This project performs a full exploratory data analysis (EDA) and preprocessing pipeline on the **Food** dataset.
+This project performs a full exploratory data analysis (EDA) and preprocessing pipeline on the **🍔 Food Vitamins, Minerals, Macronutrient** dataset.
 It covers dataset exploration, visualization, data cleaning, and feature engineering, structured into four labs/parts as required by the assignment.

 ## Dataset